UZH-PEG/microxanox/inst/manuscript/Response.md

 ### Reviewer #1

 > 1. Please consider reference style: Number the references (numbers in square brackets) in the list in the order in which they appear in the text.

-{>>Owen: Rainer - please correct and then make a response here.<<} {>>Rainer: Will do this at the end<<} *
+{\>\>Owen: Rainer - please correct and then make a response here.\<\<} {\>\>Rainer: Will do this at the end\<\<} \*

 > The authors in section 3.3 claim several sentences that could confuse readers.
 2.1 `one discovers how the steady state of the system responds to the environmental conditions`.
 There are several concerns that the authors should clarify:
 >
 > a)  `The steady state`.
 Is there a unique steady state?
 Is there a reported contribution concerning a formal analysis of the model in the sense of stability (stable state existence and uniqueness)?
 Maybe, authors should refer as `a system's stable state (if it exists)`.

-**Response:** We have added the text `The package does not include methods for a formal analysis of the stability of the system and users should take care to assess if steady states are unique, and indeed if a steady state has been achieved.`

-**Response:** Since we do not provide methods for formal analysis of stability, we always use "steady state" and have removed all methods of "stable state".
+**Response:** Thank you for raising this important issue, which we had overlooked.
+A number of the reviewer comments below are closely related, hence we sometimes refer to this response and do so using the label "Response R1".
+In order to clarify about the existence and uniqueness of steady states we have added the text `When one wishes to be able to make conclusions about how the steady state of the system is affected by the environmental driver, it is very important to note that the *final state* (found by the simulation) is not guaranteed to be a *steady state*.
+The user must ensure that the simulation is run for sufficiently long time for any transient dynamics to disappeared, and must also check the type of long-term dynamics occurring.
+In the results presented here, and in the paper @Limberger2022, this was performed by visual inspection, and by checking the sensitivity of conclusions to the length of the simulation.
+Furthermore, the package does not include methods for a formal analysis of the stability of the system and users should take care to assess if steady states are unique.`

+**Response:** In addition, we notice that we sometimes used the term "stable state" and sometimes "steady state".
+We now use only the term "steady state".
+Furthermore, we now use the term "final state" to refer to the state of the system at the end of a simulation.

->`b)`The steady state of the system responds`.
+> `b)`The steady state of the system responds\`.
 It should be noted that the steady state does not respond to the environment.
 Maybe, the authors refer to the numerical result of a steady state as a function of parameter and initial condition (if a steady state is not unique).

 **Response:** Thank you.
 We have edited the text so that we do not state that the steady state responds to the environment.

 > 2.2 `finding steady states that correspond to values of one environmental driver`.
 The software does not find a steady state.
 Maybe the authors refer to the software running an open loop of the dynamic system under a set of initial conditions and a subset of parameter values (oxygen diffusivity).
 Then, the numerical evaluation of steady states could be related to environmental conditions in real systems.

-**Response:** we do not understand why the reviewer states that the software does not find a steady state.
-We are very sorry that we are missing some key point of understanding here.
+**Response:** We envisage and hope that Response R1 sufficiently clarifies steady state finding.

 > 2.3 `Two methods for finding steady states are implemented`.
 Again, the software does not find a steady state.
 Maybe the authors refer to two simulations proposed to evaluate an open loop simulation of the dynamic model numerically.

-**Response:** we do not understand why the reviewer states that the software does not find a steady state.
-We are very sorry that we are missing some key point of understanding here.
+**Response:** We envisage and hope that Response R1 sufficiently clarifies steady state finding.

 > 2.4 `The first runs a separate simulation for each combination of starting conditions and oxygen diffusivity`.
 This sentence is confusing.
 What the authors mean with `separate simulation` and `starting conditions`.
 Maybe the authors refer to each initial condition and parameter set value (oxygen diffusivity) as an open loop simulation run of the dynamic system.
 Are these simulations results focused on obtaining a bifurcation diagram Fig. 3 and 4 from {10.1038/s41467-017-00912-x}?
 Please clarified this point.